Optimistic, Signature-Free Reliable Broadcast and Its Applications: Security Analysis of Balanced Optimistic RBC

 \begin{lemma}[Communication Complexity] Let $L$ be the size of the input, $\k$ be the size of hash.
 The communication complexity of the protocol in~\Cref{fig:balanced_opt_rbc} has a communication complexity of $O(nL+ \k n^2 \log{n})$. \end{lemma} \begin{proof} In the propose step, the broadcaster sends a code word of size $O(L/n)$, a Merkle proof of size $O(\k \log{n})$ and $O(\k)$-sized Merkle root to each party.
 This results in a communication complexity of $O(L+ \k n \log{n})$.

 During the echo and vote steps, each party sends a code word of size $O(L/n)$, a Merkle proof of size $O(\k \log{n})$ and $O(\k)$-sized Merkle root to all parties.
 Consequently, these steps incur a communication complexity of $O(nL+ \k n^2 \log{n})$.
-The ready step contributes an additional communication complexity of $O(\k n^2)$.
+The $\Ack$ and $\Ready$ steps contributes an additional communication complexity of $O(\k n^2)$.
 Thus, the total communication complexity is $O(nL+ \k n^2 \log{n})$. \end{proof}